Electric 4X4s are coming, like it or not. Rivian, Atlis, Bollinger and others are working on it.

 And a story….

-James is just about to watch “4X4 Vehicles of the 20th Century”, a throwback to the late 1990s, over a decade before James was born.
+James is just about to watch “4X4 Vehicles of the 20th Century”, a throwback to the late 1990s, many decades before James was born.

 “James, the people are reducing air pressure in the tyres for better performance offroad, increasing the surface area of the tyre for improved flotation”.